Jump to ...

 Presented by Gregory White and Phyllis B. Frank

 Generally said, batterer programs have a goal to fix men, give them the tools to stop their abuse.
-The the NY Model has explored this issue for over 40 years in order to answer: Not Necessarily!
-Batterer Programs can hold men accountable, but not without mandates that will reliable impose consequences for non-compliance with orders to complete a program.
+The the New York Model has explored this issue for over 40 years in order to answer: Not Necessarily!
+Batterer Programs can hold men accountable, but not without mandates that will reliably impose consequences for non-compliance with orders to complete a program.
 This session will present the history, current underpinning and guiding principles of how a NY Model program functions within the context of a Coordinated Criminal Justice Response to men's violence against an intimate female partner.